UW Solar Spectrum Projects

 Solar monitoring station: We will install state of the art sensors on the test bed facility to provide data on solar radiation, direct vs. indirect light, temperature, and other parameters.
 The facilities at NREL relate to direct sun at lower latitude and may not accurately represent what solar installations might experience in Western Washington or other similar areas (e.g. Germany).
 This system will be important in determining the denominator for any solar efficiency calculations.
 It will also be important in helping people understand that there is more solar radiation in western Washington than most people think.
 In addition to providing a powerful research tool, this system will have value for public outreach efforts regarding the viability of PV in the northwest.

-New course - Mobilizing Solar Energy will run in the Winter Quarter, 2012, led by Professor Rob Pena in Architecture: In this interdisciplinary course, students from a variety of fields will learn about PV and principles of design and communication apply them to create design concepts for the SunDawg solar information kiosk.
+Mobilizing Solar Energy will ran in the Winter Quarter, 2012, led by Professor Rob Pena in Architecture: In this interdisciplinary course, students from a variety of fields learned about PV and principles of design and communication apply them to create design concepts for the SunDawg solar information kiosk.
 In the Spring quarter, a team of students from a variety of disciplines will work under the guidance of professionals to build and test the SunDawg kiosk using the best design elements from the Mobilizing Solar Energy proposals.
 In total, we expect about 45 students to receive classroom training, mentoring from experts, and hands-on experience working on a highly collaborative, multidisciplinary design/build project.
 Course Details...

 Please contact Yeechi Chen (email@example.com) for more information.